broadinstitute/2022_PERISCOPE/2_A549_Screen_Summary/README.md

 This notebook generates the analysis and figure described in Figure 2.

+This notebook requires ~30 minutes computation time for a normal desktop computer on a genome-scale dataset.

 ## Before running this notebook

 Before running this notebook, you will need to run the [Profile_Aggregation]('../Profile_Aggregation/profile_aggregation.ipynb') notebook which will create the guide and gene-level aggregated profiles used in generating this figure.